oneapi-src/oneAPI-samples/DirectProgramming/DPC++/DenseLinearAlgebra/simple-add/README.md

 create launch configurations, and browse and download samples.

 The basic steps to build and run a sample using VS Code include:
- - Download a sample using the extension **Code Sample Browser for Intel oneAPI Toolkits**.
+ - Download a sample using the extension **Code Sample Browser for Intel&reg;oneAPI Toolkits**.
- - Configure the oneAPI environment with the extension **Environment Configurator for Intel oneAPI Toolkits**.
+ - Configure the oneAPI environment with the extension **Environment Configurator for Intel&reg; oneAPI Toolkits**.
  - Open a Terminal in VS Code (**Terminal>New Terminal**).
  - Run the sample in the VS Code terminal using the instructions below.